Lambda Calculus

 Thus, the reduction would go on forever.
 Such an expression is said to be divergent.
 However, if a lambda function is not able to refer to itself it is still not obvious how recursion is possible.

-The answer is due to the American mathematician Haskell Curry and is called the fixed-point or Y combinator:
+The answer is due to the American mathematician Haskell Curry and is called the fixed-point or Y combinatorA higher-order function that uses only function application and earlier defined combinators to define a result from its arguments. :

 Y = λf. ( λx . f (x x) ) ( λx. f (x x) )